cavit99/mlx-LLM-cheatsheet/cheatsheet.md

 ---

+### Making MLX Go Fast
+- Graph Evaluation: Avoid overly frequent evaluations to prevent expensive graph rebuilds.
+Evaluate your computation graphs at logical iteration boundaries (e.g., after a full training iteration).
+For latency-sensitive tasks, consider using `mx.async_eval` to pipeline computations.
+- Type Promotion: Be cautious of unintended upcasting.
+For example, operations like `mx.array(1.0, mx.float32) * mx.array(2.0, mx.float16)` result in `mx.float32`.
+Use Python scalars when multiplying to preserve the array's type.
+- Fast Operations: Leverage optimized ops from the `mx.fast` namespace (e.g., `mx.fast.rms_norm`, `mx.fast.layer_norm`, `mx.fast.rope`, `mx.fast.scaled_dot_product_attention`) and use efficient computation patterns (e.g., prefer `x @ W.T` for vector-matrix multiplications).
+- Compilation: Use `mx.compile()` for JIT compilation to accelerate graph execution.
+Be mindful that changes in input shapes or constant inputs trigger recompilations; for closures, explicitly pass arrays as inputs or use partial decoration.
+- Memory Use: Utilize lazy loading by passing file paths to `mx.load` and cast arrays to lower precision (like `mx.float16`) before evaluation to reduce peak memory usage.
+Also, release temporary variables early in loops to free memory.
+- Profiling: Monitor GPU utilization (e.g., via mactop) and use the Metal debugger to identify and resolve performance bottlenecks.

 ### Notes
-MLX’s indexing is stricter than NumPy’s flexible approach, requiring explicit tensor construction with integral types.
-This aligns with Metal’s GPU optimization but demands careful dtype and indexing management.
-Avoid assumptions about NumPy-like behavior (e.g., dynamic slicing, `argwhere`, `nonzero`, `dtype.__name__`)—they’re not supported yet.
+MLX's indexing is stricter than NumPy's flexible approach, requiring explicit tensor construction with integral types.
+This aligns with Metal's GPU optimization but demands careful dtype and indexing management.
+Avoid assumptions about NumPy-like behavior (e.g., dynamic slicing, `argwhere`, `nonzero`, `dtype.__name__`)—they're not supported yet.
 Use this updated guide to ensure accurate, performant MLX code.